-You should not use this medication if you have a serious heart condition such as AV block or "sick sinus syndrome" (unless you have a pacemaker).
+You should not receive regadenoson if you have a serious heart condition such as AV block or "sick sinus syndrome" (unless you have a pacemaker).

 You should not use this medication if you are allergic to regadenoson, or if you have a serious heart condition such as AV block or "sick sinus syndrome" (unless you have a pacemaker).

-To make sure regadenoson is safe for you, tell your doctor if you have:
+To make sure regadenoson is safe for you, tell your doctor if you have ever had: